 - Add cinnamon to taste.
 You can add it during step 1, or sprinkle some on top of the finished product for serving.

 - Add flavor extracts.
 Some of my favorites are peppermint and raspberry.
-If you are going this route, I recommend adding about 1 tsp of extract along with the vanilla in the final step.
+If you are going this route, I recommend adding about 1 teaspoon of extract along with the vanilla in the final step.

 - Add a shot of espresso, or better yet add some espresso, peppermint extract, and whipped cream for the perfect peppermint mocha!